History of the Falkland Islands: Post-war

 Following the war, Britain focused on improving its facilities on the islands.
 It increased its military presence significantly, building a large base at RAF Mount Pleasant and its port at Mare Harbour.
-It also invested heavily in improving facilities in Stanley and transportation and infrastructure around the islands, tarmacking the Stanley–Mount Pleasant road and many roads within Stanley.
+It also invested heavily in improving facilities in Stanley and transport and infrastructure around the islands, tarmacking the Stanley–Mount Pleasant road and many roads within Stanley.
 The population has risen due to the growth of Stanley, but has declined in Camp (the countryside).
 Since November 2008, a regular ferry service has linked East and West Falkland, carrying cars, passengers and cargo serviced by MV Concordia Bay, a 42.45 m twin-screw shallow draught landing craft.

 A major change to the governance of the Falkland Islands was introduced by the 1985 constitution.
-The Falkland Islands Government (FIG) became a parliamentary representative dependency, whose members are democratically elected; while the governor, as head of government and representative of the Queen, is purely a figurehead without executive powers.
+The Falkland Islands Government (FIG) became a parliamentary representative dependency, whose members are democratically elected; while the governor, as head of government and representative of the monarch, is purely a figurehead without executive powers.
 Effectively, the Falkland Islands are self-governing, with the exception of foreign policy.
 (The FIG represents itself at the United Nations Special Committee on Decolonisation, as the British Government no longer attends.)

 Links with Argentina were severed in the post-war period, and laws introduced forbidding Argentine citizens from buying land.
 An alternative trading partner was found in Chile, with links developing over the years, including flights to Punta Arenas (in the far south of Patagonian Chile, near Tierra del Fuego).
 In recent years, Argentines have been allowed to visit the islands again, often to visit the military cemeteries where their friends and loved ones are buried.